CraftSchoolship/spoutbreeze-broadcaster/README.md

 SpoutBreeze BBB Broadcaster is a Go-based backend service that enables broadcasting BigBlueButton (BBB) sessions via RTMP streams.
 It provides a simple REST API endpoint that accepts streaming parameters and automatically joins a BBB session as a moderator to start broadcasting.

-The service integrates with Redis for storing stream configuration data and uses Selenium WebDriver to automate browser interactions with BigBlueButton sessions, making it ideal for automated broadcasting, recording, or stream redistribution workflows.
+The service uses Selenium WebDriver to automate browser interactions with BigBlueButton sessions, making it ideal for automated broadcasting, recording, or stream redistribution workflows.

 ## Features

 - RESTful API endpoint for initiating BBB broadcasting sessions
-- Redis integration for storing stream configuration
 - Automated browser interaction with BigBlueButton using Selenium
 - Containerization support with Docker and Kubernetes/Minikube
 - Environment variable configuration